wilberquito/Paradigms-and-Programming-Languages/Haskell/Session3.md

 ```

 - The definitions in the class `(==)` and `(/=)` denotates
 a default behavior.
-This default behavior is use in case
+This default behavior is used if you don't
-they are not defined in the instance.
+define de desired behavior in the instance.

 - It is enought to define one of the `Eq` functions to be
 instance of the typeclass.